 What will be built on the site, we do not yet know, although, it will probably be housing.
 The church has reiterated that we need an area for car parking so that Centre users do not need to park on local roads.
 We do not know how long redevelopment will take.

 It is amazing that we are finally at this point and although it will be an emotional time we are excited that this challenging chapter is finally drawing to a close.
 As we get more information, we will update the website further.

 St Elisabeth`s Church was built in 1938 to the designs of local architects Stonham & Sons and Fenning.

-It was built at the request of Elisa Watson who`s legacy paid for the church`s erection on this site (land gifted by The Duke of Devonshire)
+It was built at the request of Elisa Watson whose legacy paid for the church`s erection on this site (land gifted by The Duke of Devonshire)

-The original derelict church building, which is set for demolition in 2020, once contained chancel paintings by the art historian and conservator, Ernest William Tristram (1882-1952).
+The original church building, which is set for demolition in 2020, once contained chancel paintings by the art historian and conservator, Ernest William Tristram (1882-1952).
 Now housed in the current church building next door, the Tristram Panels depict the life of John the Baptist and his parents, the priest Zacharias and his wife Elizabeth.
 In addition, St Elisabeth`s crypt contained a series of large wall paintings by the artist Hans Feibusch (1898-1998).
-These murals are being removed and restored before the church is demolished.
+These murals have been removed and are being stored off-site.

-Hans came to the attention of Charles Herbert Reilly, professor of architecture, and George Bell who provided Feinbusch with the opportunity to create a mural of his own design at St Elisabeth`s in 1944.
+Feinbusch came to the attention of Charles Herbert Reilly, professor of architecture and George Bell, who provided himwith the opportunity to create a mural of his own design at St Elisabeth`s in 1944.
 Feibusch chose the allegory of Pilgrim`s Progress as a vehicle for his own story as a refugee fleeing Nazi Germany and his eventual acceptance in 1940s Britain.
 Feibusch enlisted the help of local people to complete the mural, which is now a registered War Memorial dedicated to civilian casualties of war.